The search to find the latest and greatest ingredient or superfood for dogs is continuously evolving.

-Another mineral is copper which aids with production and storage of iron which is crucial for the production of red blood cells.
+Another mineral is copper, which aids with the production and storage of iron which is crucial for the production of red blood cells.

 Folate is the first vitamin worth mentioning.
 It is imperative for DNA production as well as other bodily responsibilities.

 Garbanzo Beans contain vitamin A, which is an important nutrient for sustaining healthy eyes.